Edum-favour/stock-performance-analysis-h1-2025/README.md

 ## Key Features

-- ✅ Dynamic scoring model for evaluating stocks across multiple investment goals
+- ✅ Dynamic scoring model for evaluating stocks across multiple metrics
-- 📊 Visualization of top 10 stocks in each category
+- 📊 Visualization of top 10 stocks in each strategy
 - 🗃️ Clean project structure with reproducible code and documentation

 ## Tools & Libraries